Rasmus Andersson

-Rasmus Andersson (born 27 October 1996) is a Swedish professional ice hockey defenceman and alternate captain for the Calgary Flames of the National Hockey League (NHL).
-He was drafted 53rd overall by the Flames in the 2015 NHL entry draft.
+Rasmus Andersson (born 27 October 1996) is a Swedish professional ice hockey player who is a defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
+He was drafted 53rd overall by the Calgary Flames in the 2015 NHL entry draft.

 Rasmus' older brother Calle and father Peter were both drafted by the New York Rangers, in 2012 and 1983, respectively.

 Early life

-Rasmus Andersson was born in Malmö, Sweden on October 27, 1996.
+Andersson was born in Malmö, Sweden on 27 October 1996.